FAQs About Certificates

 -

-How do I correct or amend a birth record?
+How do I correct a birth certificate?

 -